akhiiasati/Akhil_IIITB/README.md

 ```
 Note: above code present in verilog_files folder.

-The above code performs a multiplication of the input number by 2.
-As the input is a 3-bit binary number, the corresponding input and output combinations are as follows:
+The Verilog module defined as mul2 takes a 3-bit input vector a and generates a 4-bit output vector y.
+The operation performed within the module is a multiplication by 2, realized through a shift-left operation.
+The input vector a is effectively doubled by moving its binary representation one position to the left, and the result is assigned to the output vector y.
+This module serves as a simple example of combinational logic, illustrating how basic arithmetic operations can be implemented using Verilog.Input and output combinations are as follows:

 | a2 a1 a0 | y3 y2 y1 y0 |
 |----------|-------------|